amnzer/327-final-proj/README.md

 # Beet Saber

-Repo containing relevant code for the 327 final project
+Repo containing relevant code for the 327 final project.